Some say “Never ever give up” is terrible advice.

 It increases the chance of winning a bigger game together.

-No matter how each game plays out, never ever give up pursuing your meaningful purpose.
+No matter how each game plays out, never give up pursuing your meaningful purpose.

-It will take you to a place where you’ve never imagined.
+It will take you to a place you’ve never imagined.

-Remember the magic happens to those who never ever give up.
+Remember, magic happens to those who never give up.